COVID-19 Response FAQs

 How can I gain access?

-All access can be made available via IP address and EZProxy.
-Additionally, all UK customers can access via Shibboleth and Open Athens if they are a member of the UK Access Management Federation.
+All access can be made available via IP address, EZProxy as well as Federated Access via Shibboleth or Open Athens.
 All access credentials we do not already have must be submitted to us via your university library to email@example.com.
 Once access is set up for your university, you should be able to authenticate automatically.

 How will I know if I can access your collections?